This post may contain affiliate links. Please read our disclosure policy.

 Guacamole is incredibly versatile, so don’t be afraid to get creative!
 While this recipe keeps things classic, you can easily customize it with a variety of fun and flavorful add-ins:

-How to Keep Guacamole From Turning Brown
+How to Prevent Guacamole From Browning

 Avocado and oxygen have one of the craziest love-hate relationships in existence.
 Avocados need oxygen to grow, but the moment it’s cut open and exposed to air, it starts to oxidize and turn brown.
 So, How do we keep avocados from turning brown?
-Water.

-Alternative solutions that do not work– trust me, I’ve tried them.
+Alternative solutions that do not work (trust me, I’ve tried them):

 - Avocado pits.
 Big fat no. Yes, I added it to the bowl here for decoration, but it in no way do the pits help keep guac green.